johncarlomaula/john-carlo.github.io/index.md

 [![App](https://img.shields.io/badge/App-Open%20App-blue)](https://johncarlomaula-taylorswift-spotify-features-pr-swift-app-8j8zgx.streamlitapp.com/)
 [![Github](https://img.shields.io/badge/Github-View%20on%20Github-green?logo=Github)](https://github.com/johncarlomaula/taylorswift-spotify-features-project)

+**Tools:** Python, pandas, streamlit, spotipy

-In this project, I compared the Spotify features of Taylor Swift’s albums and built a web app using Streamlit to compare the features of her re-recordings with the original.
+I analyzed Taylor Swift’s Spotify features to quantify the characteristics of her music and compare her albums.
+Her country albums had the highest loudness and energy while her pop albums had the most danceability.
+In addition, her album *Lover* showed the most variability in these features.
+I also developed a web app to compare the features of her re-recordings with the original.
+As her goal was to capture the essence of the original tracks, the overall features between the two versions remained mostly the same with some minor differences in certain songs.

 <img src="images/thumbnails/project1_thumbnail.png?raw=true"/>